-Finland mulls arrest of Catalan ex-leader
+Catalan ex-leader 'avoids Finnish arrest'

-Spain Catalonia: Finland ponders request to extradite Puigdemont
+Spain Catalonia: Ex-leader Puigdemont 'avoids Finnish arrest'

-Authorities in Finland have received a Spanish request to arrest separatist Catalan leader Carles Puigdemont.
+Catalan separatist leader Carles Puigdemont left Finland before authorities could act on a Spanish arrest warrant, a Finnish MP says.

+Mikko Karna said Mr Puigdemont had confirmed he had arrived in Belgium.

-The arrest warrant was issued on Friday, a day after his arrival there.
+The warrant was issued on Friday, a day after Mr Puigdemont arrived in Finland.
+He was due to leave on Saturday.

-The ex-leader has been living in self-imposed exile in Belgium since last October's banned referendum that led to Catalonia's unilateral secession bid.
+The ex-leader has been living in self-imposed exile in Belgium since last October's banned referendum that backed Catalonia's unilateral secession bid.

+Finnish daily Helsingin Sanomat quoted an official from the National Bureau of Investigation as saying the authorities were unaware of Mr Puigdemont's whereabouts.

-Tensions in the region are very high and separatist leaders have abandoned plans to name a new president following the arrest of the latest candidate.
+Tensions in Catalonia are very high and its separatist leaders have abandoned plans to name a new president following the arrest of the latest candidate.

 Crowds of protesters clashed with police in Catalonia on Friday night after Spain's Supreme Court ruled 25 Catalan leaders should be tried for rebellion, embezzlement or disobeying the state.

 Convictions could result in up to 30 years in prison.
+All deny the allegations.

-One of those taken into custody was Jordi Turull, who was to be the subject of a vote in the Catalan parliament on Saturday for regional president.
+One of five people taken into custody on Friday was Jordi Turull.
+He was to have been the subject of a vote in the Catalan parliament on Saturday.

-Other separatist figures were already in custody or had gone into exile abroad.
+Other separatist figures are already in custody or have gone into exile abroad.

 Friday's rulings at the Supreme Court in Madrid were considered the most serious challenge to date to the Catalan independence movement.
 Almost the entire leadership now faces a major legal fight.

-Altogether 25 separatists have been charged variously with sedition, rebellion, embezzlement and other crimes.
-They deny the allegations.

-The five Catalan politicians remanded in custody on Friday were:
+The other four Catalan politicians remanded in custody on Friday were:

-- Jordi Turull - former Catalan government spokesman and the latest candidate for regional president

 - Josep Rull - former Catalan development minister